Jhankaradhvani: Structure and Lakshana

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Shamalangi, which is the 55th melakarta.

 Asampurna Melakarta

 Jhankārabhramari is the 19th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the zig-zag usage of notes in both ascending and descending scle (vakra prayoga) is the difference.

-Janya rāgams

-Jhankaradhvani has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Jhankaradhvani.

-Compositions

-A couple of compositions set to this musical scale are: